jrobertson-insite/beacon/README.md

 ```

 ## Important Note
-You will need to be on the minneapolis VPN to run beacon the first time.
+You will need to be on the ~~minneapolis~~ Episerver VPN to run beacon the first time.
 It uses teamcity to retrieve information that it needs.